One of my favorite axioms of leadership is this:

 - What if every manager and leader in our company demonstrated humor and humility?

-- What if everyone consistently behaved honorably and with heartfelt passion for what they do?
+- What if everyone consistently behaved honorably and with a heartfelt passion for what they do?

 - What if everyone communicated with an affirming intention and acute awareness of different styles of communication?
 How would that change our culture?